Approach to Sustainability

 The Environmental Subcommittee implements initiatives to ensure legal compliance, including environmental laws and regulations, reduce emissions of environmentally hazardous substances, and survey the activities of other companies in the industry.

-In FY2023.6, we confirmed compliance with environmental laws and regulations, including the amended Energy Conservation Act, and achieved the statutory target of improving 1% or more in the energy consumption intensity on an annual average basis at the facilities designated as Type 2 Specified Business Operators under the said act.
+In FY2024.6, we confirmed compliance with environmental laws and regulations, including the Energy Conservation Act, we are working to achieve the statutory target of improving the energy consumption intensity by 1% or more on an annual average basis at the facilities designated as Type 2 Specified Business Operators under the said act.

 The "Eco-Life Promotion Team," an internal body encouraging each employee to be more aware of environmental issues in their daily life, has created own logo and promoted various initiatives.
-The efforts include reducing the use of paper towel, donating plastic bottle caps, and recycling plastic document folders.
-In addition to them we managed the temperature settings of refrigerators and put up posters reminding employees of the appropriate temperature settings for air conditioners.
+In FY2024.6, we continued our efforts to promote eco-mindful lifestyle by reducing the use of paper towels, donating plastic bottle caps, recycling plastic document folders, managing refrigerator temperature settings, posting reminders about air conditioning temperatures settings to encourage energy conservation, and participating in the "Earth Hour" 2024 campaign.
+Additionally, we launched a "Wanted/Giveaway" bulletin board to promote reuse, encouraged discussions on environmental conservation, and introduced activities such as sharing eco-bags and providing loaner umbrellas.

 TCFD Subcommittee (TCFD=Task Force on Climate-related Financial Disclosures)